jonathanking/protein-transformer/README.md

 ## How to run

-After successful installation, navigate to the protein_transformer directory, where you can train a model with `train.py`.
+After successful installation, navigate to the `protein_transformer directory`, where you can train a model with `train.py`.

 This script takes as arguments a plethora of different architecture and training settings.
 Two positional arguments are required, the training data location and the model name.